-In the Add Application Setting dialog box, type the URL for the webpage that includes more information about how to use TS Web Access, and then click OK.
+In the Add Application Setting dialog box, type the URL for the webpage that includes more information about how to use TS Web Access, and then select OK.

 Method 2: Edit the Web.config file

-To change the URL that is included in the error message, you can edit the Web.config file for the TS Web Access website.
-To do this, follow these steps:
+To change the URL that's included in the error message, you can edit the Web.config file for the TS Web Access website.
+To do so, follow these steps:

 Open the Web.config file for the TS Web Access website in Notepad.